KeepKindling/Baby-Book-Club/README.md

 ### Performance Testing

-I used the Lighthouse developer tool to test the sites performance focusing mainly on accessibility and did everything I could to enhance the other scores but the good practices test I couldnt raise as it required me to use the natural aspect ratio of the images I had saved but I defined them specifically as other sizes.
+I used the Lighthouse developer tool to test the site's performance, focusing primarily on accessibility, and did everything I could to improve the other scores.
+However, I was unable to raise the good practises test because it required me to use the natural aspect ratio of the images I had saved, but I had specifically defined them as other sizes.

 ![Lighthouse Test](/assets/images/performance-test-p1.png)